yanch2116/CDBA/README.md

 ## Use Your Own Background

-If you need a video background in the demo, select Compositing in the top menu bar, click Open Clip in the Movie Clip, and select your video.It is best not to use video as a background when driving in real time to prevent animations from getting too stuck.
+If you need a video background in the demo, select Compositing in the top menu bar, click Open Clip in the Movie Clip, and select your video.
+It is best not to use video as a background when driving in real time to prevent animations from getting too stuck.

 ![图 7](images/57480e4a863cb8f06bcb8581279a5669849d31a88ed17c6717422f707acdb0d3.png)